-Gordon G. Carmichael, Ph.D.
+Gordon G. Carmichael, PhD

-Professor, Genetics and Developmental Biology
+Professor, Genetics and Genome Sciences

 Academic Office Location: